-Your web site check-up might point to some of these action steps (depending in part on when the site was built and the techy chops of your web designer/developer):
+Your website check-up might point to some of these action steps (depending in part on when the site was built and the techy chops of your website designer/developer):

-- Streamline the underlying code to make sure the site functions well on all popular browsers.
+- Streamline the underlying code to make sure the website functions well on all popular browsers.

 - Update copy and images to tell people exactly how your products or services will help them.